gregberns/auth-presentation/Talk.md

 Three categories:

 * the knowledge factors - Something the user knows - e.g. a password, partial password, pass phrase, or personal identification number (PIN), Security question
-* the ownership factors: Something the user has - e.g. wrist band, ID card, security token, implanted device, software token
+* the ownership factors: Something the user has - e.g. cell phone holding a software token, wrist band, ID card, security token, implanted device, software token
 * the inherence factors: Something the user is or does - e.g. fingerprint, retinal pattern, DNA sequence, signature, face, voice

 [Source - Wikipidia](https://en.wikipedia.org/wiki/Authentication#Authentication_factors)

 ---

 ## Authorization

-* Can I get a piece of data?
+* Can I get a specific piece of data?
 * Can I view, query, write, modify, or delete a piece of data?

 > Authorization is the function of specifying access rights/privileges to resources, which is related to information security and computer security in general and to access control in particular.

 [Source - Wikipidia](https://en.wikipedia.org/wiki/Authorization)

 ---

-### Authentication Specifications/Tools
+### Authentication Specifications

-* Simple Login - "Forms authentication", "Basic Auth"
+* Simple Login - Basic Auth
-* Certificates
 * SAML - Older XML based, requiring certs on both sides
 * OAuth 2.0 - open standard for access delegation
 * Open ID Client (OIDC) - authentication layer on top of OAuth 2.0, an authorization framework